walmartlabs/concord-website/docs/getting-started/triggers.md

 <a namr="cron"/>
 ## Cron Events

-You can schedule processes using cron events using:
+You can schedule processes with cron events using:

-- `fireat` for specific date and time date in ISO-8601 format.
+- `fireat` for specifying a future date and time in ISO-8601 format.
 - `spec` for time interval(s) in seconds.
 - a combination of the above.